 Illness and rifle instruction, among other things, kept Dunne away from his aeroplanes until the 1920s, when a new association briefly revived his interest.
 In 1923 GTR Hill sought his advice on tailless aircraft before beginning work on what became a series of Westland-Hill Pterodactyls.
 Dunne drew up a new monoplane for Hill and continued to keep in touch with his progress, meeting up with at least one of the test pilots and even dreaming about one of the later machines.

 The next war saw Dunne back at his aeroplanes again, updating his ideas for the impending jet age.
 Ready now to press ahead with a D.12, he was rejected and forgotten twice by overworked officials at the Ministry of Aircraft Production.
 So he turned to some of his old friends who were now leading industrial figures at the heads of their own companies - Richard Fairey, Geoffrey de Havilland, Handley Page.
 His publisher Geoffrey Faber turned out to be well connected too and put in a sharp word in high places: suddenly the Ministry was overflowing with apologies and lame excuses.
 Would Dunne like to make a six-foot test model tailored for the wind tunnels at the National Physics Laboratory?
 A retrospective on Dunne appeared in the pages of a national aviation magazine, followed by studies of the jet engine and future tailless aircraft with and without jets.
 Sadly, his deteriorating health was now so crippling that his wind tunnel model, as neat a little streamlined delight as anyone could wish for, was left unfinished on his drawing-board and he turned to other things.
 But all would not be lost.
 At about this time a Tailless Aircraft Advisory Committee sprang up out of the woodwork and as late as 1946 Dunne and de Havilland were still talking over the finer points of the tailless jet.
-The DH.108 Swallow bore more than a passing resemblance to the abortive model and de Havilland used to tease his younger staff that Dunne had got it right decades ago so they better had too.
+The DH.108 Swallow bore a certain resemblance to the abortive model and de Havilland used to tease his younger staff that Dunne had got it right decades ago so they better had too.
 It became the first British aircraft to exceed the speed of sound, albeit in an uncontrolled dive.
 Its one weak point was due solely to the attainment of speeds beyond anything yet experienced and was shared by most experimental aircraft of that first transonic generation.
 The data gained from this little Dunne-like machine laid the foundations of British swept-wing technology from that moment on.

 From supersonic jets to humble hang-gliders, today Dunne's stable, tailless inheritance is everywhere around us.